readthedocs/sphinx_rtd_theme/README.rst

 This is a prototype mobile-friendly sphinx_ theme I made for readthedocs.org_.
-It's currently in development and includes some rtd variable checks that can be ignored if you're just tyring to use it on your project outside of that site.
+It's currently in development and includes some rtd variable checks that can be ignored if you're just trying to use it on your project outside of that site.

 .. image:: screen_desktop.png
     :width: 100%